Optometry

 White coats and name tags will be ordered for each student by the department.
 Optometry students will receive information about ordering white coats during their first spring semester.

-Students are required to purchase official MCPHS scrubs from Trippi's Uniforms for use during the Doctor of Optometry program.
-These scrubs will include the MCPHS logo.
-Your first name and last initial may be embroidered for an additional cost, however embroidery of your name is optional.
+Students are expected to wear maroon-colored scrubs (tops and bottoms), which can be purchased from Trippi's Uniforms.
+These scrubs will include the MCPHS logo and need lead time for embroidery.
+Your first name and last initial may be embroidered for an additional cost; however, embroidery of your name is optional, and customized items are non-refundable.
 These will be worn for all labs and clinical experiences and will identify you as an MCPHS student.
-We recommend that each student purchase two sets of scrubs (tops and bottoms).

-Order your scrubs from Trippi's by the following dates based on your start term to ensure your scrubs are delivered in time for your first lab day.
+It is recommended that scrubs be ordered by July 31 to ensure they are delivered in time for your first lab day.

 Please go to the Trippi's store or call them directly to order your scrubs.